Table of Contents

 • Other available filters

-Similar filters to those available in target languages are also available while viewing the Edit Source view.
-That way, you can easily find strings with specific text, status, tag, modification date, strings with issues or assigned screenshots, etc. What's worth highlighting is that you can also filter by origin using one of the following options:
+Similar filters to those in target languages are also available while viewing the Edit Source view.
+That way, you can easily find strings with specific text, status, tag, modification date, strings with issues or, assigned screenshots, etc.

 Updating strings' metadata